shizmob/focon-util/README.md

 #### NS ICMm

-Supported displays will have a single [Harting Han 24DD](https://www.harting.com/en-PE/p/Han-24DD-HMC-M-c-09162243001) connector on the top with the following pin-out:
+Supported displays will have a single [Harting Han 24DD](https://www.harting.com/en-PE/p/Han-24DD-HMC-M-c-09162243001) connector on top, with the following pin-out:

 ```
    _/-----------\_